QILT Symposium & NSW Higher Education Summit

 This year, the New South Wales Higher Education Summit hosted by our Scientia Education Academy is being held in conjunction with UNSW’s inaugural Quality Indicators for Learning and Teaching (QILT) Symposium.
-The events aim to bring together higher education leaders, policymakers, academics and practitioners to discuss important current themes of student experience, voice, wellbeing and belonging.
+The events aim to bring together higher education leaders, policymakers, academics and practitioners to discuss important current themes of student experience, voices, wellbeing and belonging.

 AM: QILT Symposium

-UNSW Sydney, in partnership with Quality Indicators for Learning and Teaching (QILT), are delighted to host the inaugural QILT Symposium on the morning of Thursday, 3 July.
 The event will explore the effective utilisation of the QILT framework and data-driven approaches to enhancing the student experience and learning across Australia.

 Thursday, 3 July Morning Schedule